xan1242/tagforcestring/README.md

 ## USAGE

 ```
+Yu-Gi-Oh!
+Tag Force Language & String Tool

 Usage: TagForceString [OPTIONS] MODE INPUT OUTPUT

 OPTIONS:
   -u, --utf8          Use UTF-8 / 8-bit encoding (default is UTF-16)
   -d, --no-bom        Disable BOM autodetection for input text files and BOM writing for output
+  -r, --raw           Treat string data as raw data.
+Useful for Shift-JIS.

-MODES:
+STRING RESOURCE MODES:
-  1. bin2txt           Convert a string resource (strtbl) file to a text file
+  bin2txt           Convert a string resource (strtbl) file to a text file
-  2. txt2bin           Convert a text file to a string resource (strtbl) file
+  txt2bin           Convert a text file to a string resource (strtbl) file

+TEXT RESOURCE MODES:
+  tbin2txt          Convert a text resource (e.g. tutorial) file to a text file
+  txt2tbin          Convert a text file to a text resource (e.g. tutorial) file

+LANG FILE MODES:
-  3. lang2txt          Convert a pair of lang files (index and strings) to a text file
+  lang2txt          Convert a pair of lang files (index and strings) to a text file
-  4. txt2lang          Convert a text file to a pair of lang files (index and strings)
+  txt2lang          Convert a text file to a pair of lang files (index and strings)

+FOLDER MODES:
-  5. fold2txt          Batch convert a folder with lang file pairs to a folder with text files
+  fold2txt          Batch convert a folder with lang file pairs to a folder with text files
-  6. txt2fold          Batch convert a folder with text files to a folder with lang file pairs
+  txt2fold          Batch convert a folder with text files to a folder with lang file pairs### Examples
 ```

-### Examples

 1. Convert a string resource bin to a txt file